-Minutes of each meeting shall be recorded by an appointed staff member by Teacher Education Chair.
-Copies of the minutes shall be distributed to all committee members and an archived copy is kept in the TEC Blackboard site.
+Minutes of each meeting shall be recorded by a staff member designated by the Dean of the SOE and Director of the EPP.
+Copies of the minutes shall be distributed to all committee members and an archived copy is linked on the TEC Website and in the TEC One Drive folder.